-.
-The game is a riff on the Discworld title 'Guards, Guards', however many elements of the text have been shifted, not least the inclusion of Rincewind as protagonist.
+The game is based on the Discworld title 'Guards!
+Guards!', however many elements of the text have been shifted, not least, the inclusion of Rincewind as protagonist.

-The game begins with Rincewind (played quite youthfully by Eric Idle) being summoned to the Arch-Chancellor's office.
+The game begins with Rincewind (played by Eric Idle) being summoned to the Arch-Chancellor's office.
 Previously, a patron of Ankh-Morpork had been killed by a dragon.
 The Arch-Chancellor informs Rincewind that dragons only exist if people believe in them.
-However, because of this news, people ARE beginning to believe in them.
+However, because of this news, people are actually beginning to believe in them.

 Rincewind is then tasked with helping to both locate and get rid of the dragon.
 After awaking his faithful companion (and inventory) the Luggage, Rincewind finds the Dragons-Lair Companion, and is tasked with finding the five items needed to create a dragon locator.

 - A staff - which he steals from the old, deaf and blind wizard Windle Poons.

 - Dragon's Breath - for which he must startle and anger the actual dragon.

 - An Imp - which hides inside a hole in the toymaker's store, a la a mouse.

 - A Magic Coil - which is located, of all places, in a barber's shop.

 - A Metal Container - there's one of these in every kitchen.

 After this, the game shifts to Act II, where Rincewind is tasked with uncovering the 'secret brotherhood' who have summoned the dragon.
 In order to uncover all of them, Rincewind is tasked with stealing a golden 'trinket' from each of them, so that a spell to uncover them may be summoned.